dabombdgdzjr/RandomGen-Sandbox-Regenerated/README.md

 # Feel free to use this engine for whatever you want, I really do not care.
 Or if you want, just [test it out](https://replit.com/@angrydoge/Liquid-simulation-in-terminal)
+edit: replit sucks but you can still fork it because I don't know where else to run the python.